-Sausage Stroganoff Soup
+Sausage Stroganoff Soupby

 Yield: 6-8 servings

-2 cloves garlic, minced
+- 2-3 cloves garlic, minced

-4 oz. fresh mushroom, cleaned and sliced
+- 4 oz. fresh mushroom, cleaned and chopped

-1 pkg.
-(5 oz.) scalloped potatoes
+- 1 pkg.
+(5-6 oz.) scalloped potatoes

-1 cup half-and-half
+- 1 cup half-and-half

-1 cup (8 oz.) sour cream
+- 1 cup (8 oz.) sour cream

-2 tbsp.
+- 2 tbsp.
 Dijon mustard

-2. Stir in the contents of the potato and sauce packets.
-Add the water and broth.
+2. Stir in the contents of the sauce packet and the potatoes.
+Add the chicken broth.
 Bring the mixture to a boil.
 Reduce heat and simmer, uncovered, for about 15 minutes, or until the potatoes are tender.